schmettow/New_Stats/docs/Generalized_Linear_Models.md

 Exponential disribution are rarely used in practice for two shortcomings: first, the strict mean-variance relation makes it prone to over-dispersion.
-This can be resolved by using observation-level random effects [#OLRE] or using Gamma distributions, which  accounts for extra variance by a second parameter.
+This can be resolved by using observation-level random effects \@ref(olre) or using Gamma distributions, which  accounts for extra variance by a second parameter.
 The second problem is the lower boundary of Zero, which will be resolved by using  Exgaussian error distributions, instead.

 Exponential regression has a single parameter and therefore has the same problem as seen with Poisson and binomial regression before.
 Only if all events have the same rate to occur, will an exponential distribution arise, which means for behavioural research: never.
-A general solution to the problem is introducing an observation-level random effect [#OLRE].
+A general solution to the problem is introducing an observation-level random effect \@ref(olre).
 Here we will tackle the problem by using continuous, zero-bounded distributions with two parameters, the Gamma family of distributions.
 While the two parameters rate and shape do not directly translate into location and dispersion as with Gaussian, it provides the extra degree of freedom to set them almost independently.
 The only limitation is that variance rises with the mean, but as we have argued in \@ref(assume-constant-variance), this is rather a desired feature than a problem.
 In the following, we simulate Gamma distributed observations.